blopker/alic/README.md

 - Better SEO
 - Better user experience

 And security: Many cameras and phones embed metadata in images, which can include location, camera model, and other sensitive information.
-Alic can remove this metadata from your images.
+Alic can remove this metadata for you.

 Supported image formats: